gkjohnson/three-mesh-bvh/README.md

 ) : Boolean
 ```

 A generalized cast function that can be used to implement intersection logic for custom shapes.
 This is used internally for [intersectsBox](#intersectsBox) and [intersectsSphere](#intersectsSphere).
 The function returns as soon as a triangle has been reported as intersected and returns `true` if a triangle has been intersected.
+The bounds are traversed in depth first order calling `orderNodesFunc`, `intersectsBoundsFunc` and `intersectsTrianglesFunc` for each node and using the results to determine traversal depth.
+The `depth` value passed to `intersectsBoundsFunc` and `intersectsTriangleFunc` indicates the depth of the bounds the provided box or bounds belongs to unless the triangles are indicated to be `CONTAINED`, in which case depth is the depth of the parent bounds that were contained.
+It can be used to precompute, cache, and then read information about a parent bound to improve performance while traversing.

 `mesh` is the is the object this BVH is representing.